Online Master's Degree Programs in Healthcare Innovation

 - Accreditation: Middle States Association of Colleges and Schools, Accreditation Council for Graduate Medical Education (ACGME)

-Ohio State’s master of healthcare innovation is a 34 credit-hour, 100 percent online master’s degree program designed to be flexible for students both at the mid-career and entry levels.
+Ohio State’s master of healthcare innovation is a 34-credit-hour, 100 percent online master’s degree program designed to be flexible for students at the mid-career and entry levels.
 Although ideal for those currently working in healthcare, no prior experience in the industry appears to be required.

-The program features nine courses with topics including leadership, communication, organizational culture, healthcare policy and technology, along with nine credit-hours of capstone practicum courses.
+The program features nine courses, including leadership, communication, organizational culture, healthcare policy, and technology, and nine credit-hours of capstone practicum courses.
 Admission requires a cumulative undergraduate GPA of 3.0 or higher on a 4.0 scale, and may require GRE scores from candidates who don’t meet the GPA requirement, who completed coursework at an unaccredited college or university, or who apply for fellowships.
 Admission also calls for the timely completion of an online interview.
 Notably, OSU offers in-state tuition to all students irrespective of state or country of residence.

 - Location: Columbus, Ohio